 The lower than average schools score may be influenced by below-average education levels, subpar reading and math scores and the lack of access to local elementary and high schools.

-Located in the state of North Carolina, Henderson is a moderately-sized city with a population of 15,127 residents.
-Single men and women might be happy to hear that in Henderson, only 38% of the population is married.
-If you're not a fan of traffic congestion and long commute times to work, Henderson is the place to be.
-Commutes to work here are shorter, with an average one-way commute time taking only 19 minutes, significantly lower than the national average of 26 minutes.
+Located in the state of North Carolina, Henderson is a moderately-sized city with a population of 15,653 inhabitants.
+All the single ladies and all the single fellas might want to take notice as only 38% of the Henderson population is married.
+Not a fan of sitting in traffic during your commute to work?
+Henderson offers shorter work commutes, with an average one-way commute time taking only 19 minutes, far lower than the national average of 26 minutes.